 TIP: You can order a freshly baked cake every day or buy sourdough or classic yeast bread right from the oven.
 And Thursday’s are completely gluten-free.

-TIP: Taste the combinatorics of different nuts with variations of chocolates or wasabi flavors at an excellent price.
-Recommendation goes for… cashew in milk chocolate.
+TIP: Taste the combinatorics of different nuts with variations of chocolates or wasabi flavours at an excellent price.
+The recommendation goes for… cashew in milk chocolate.

 A lot has been written about Saša Varšová in the media – she was the first founder of the package-free vibe in Košice.
 The Invisible Mag has already released a cool video about her shop in the last year.
 Thanks to her

 Saša is aware of the shortages of Slovak suppliers, and despite trying to order mostly Slovak products, she needs to sell foreign as well.
 What is essentially important to her is the quality of the food itself and the health of the ingredient.

 TIP: Invest in uncooked and uncooked dried fruit or choose from a variety of flakes or extra virgin olive oil pressed cold.

 Anna Bérešová was looking for new ways of doing business.
 She has always inclined towards some means of saving and coincidentally has encountered the ecological brand Delizia, widespread in Italy and its numerous European branches.
 After testing the products on her own skin, she opened her first package-free eco-drugstore at Ludmanská Street.
 Here, you can bring your own tank to which you can choose any

 “This drugstore is of higher quality and is recommended mainly to hospitals, restaurants, schools.
 It is suitable for a sewage treatment plant or septic tank.
 The Slovak distributor is located in Žilina, where all the containers I have in here are sent to for further recycling.
 This is the fourth year for Delizia products in Slovakia and there are roughly 40 shops in the country.
 In my opinion, everyone has to start a bit if we want to change something,” says Anna.